hpfast/webmapping_for_beginners_wiki/Introduction-D3.md

 ### Let's start!
 If you are not that comfortable with HTML, CSS and JavaScript yet, this **[[Making a web page ]]** tutorial will help you along!

-If you already know some HTML, CSS and JavaScript, you can start immediately with the tutorial at **[[Leaflet step 1 ]]** and read through the HTML explanations.
+If you already know some HTML, CSS and JavaScript, you can start immediately with the tutorial at **[[D3 step 1 ]]** and read through the HTML explanations.

+In D3 step 1 we will set up the basics to show a simple map with D3.